Newport railway station, Melbourne

-Newport railway station is the junction for the Werribee and Williamstown lines in Victoria, Australia.
-It serves the western Melbourne suburb of Newport, and opened on 1 March 1859 as Geelong Junction.
-It was renamed Williamstown Junction in January 1869, and renamed Newport on 1 November 1881.
+Newport railway station is a commuter railway station and the junction point on the Werribee and Williamstown lines, which are part of the Melbourne railway network.
+It serves the western suburb of Newport, in Melbourne, Victoria, Australia.
+Newport station is a ground level premium station, featuring two side platforms.
+It opened on 1 March 1859.

+Initially opened as Geelong Junction, the station was renamed two times.
+It was renamed to Williamstown Junction in January 1869, then was given its current name of Newport on 1 November 1881.

-Two sidings exist at the northern (up) end of the station, used for the stabling of trains that operate the Williamstown and Altona line shuttle services.
-The Western standard gauge line to Adelaide operates to the west of the station, behind Platform 1, and the Newport Workshops are located to the south.
+Two sidings exist at the northern (up) end of the station, used for the stabling of trains that operate the Williamstown line shuttle services.
+The Western standard gauge line to Adelaide runs to the west of the station, behind Platform 1, and the Newport Railway Workshops are located to the south.